Electricity Laws and Incentives in Indiana

 Diesel Vehicle Retrofit and Improvement Grants

 The Indiana Department of Environmental Management (IDEM) administers the DieselWise Indiana grant programs to support projects that reduce diesel emissions.
-DieselWise provides grants ranging from $50,000 to $1,000,000 for projects throughout the state.
-Eligible applicants include private and public entities that operate diesel powered equipment.
-Eligible projects include replacing or converting a diesel vehicle or vehicle component with one that operates on alternative fuel, as well as installing exhaust retrofit technologies, idle reduction technologies, aerodynamic technologies, and low rolling resistance tires.
+DieselWise provides grants ranging from $50,000 to $250,000 for diesel vehicle, equipment, and engine retrofits or replacements and idle reduction technologies.
+Eligible applicants include private and public entities.
 For more information see the IDEM DieselWise website.

 Indiana's National Electric Vehicle Infrastructure (NEVI) Planning

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the Indiana Department of Transportation (INDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
-The submitted plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program required the Indiana Department of Transportation (INDOT) to submit an annually updated EV Infrastructure Deployment Plan (Plan) for fiscal years 2022 through 2026 to their FHWA Division Office, describing how the state intended to distribute NEVI funds and their physical and cybersecurity strategies, and including a Community Engagement Outcomes Report.
+The submitted plans must address updated NEVI Guidance.

 Vehicle Research and Development Grants

 The Indiana 21st Century Research and Technology Fund provides grants and loans to support economic development in high technology industry clusters.
-Incentives are available for qualified alternative fuel technologies and fuel-efficient vehicle development and production.
-For more information, see the Indiana Venture Development website.
+Eligible projects may include qualified alternative fuel technologies and fuel-efficient vehicle development and production.
+For more information, see the Indiana Economic Development Corporation website.

 (Reference Indiana Code 5-28-16-2)